omar-florez/scratch_mlp/docs/index.md

 ## Concrete Example: Learning the XOR Function

-Let's open the blackbox, we will build now a neural network from scratch that learns the XOR function.
+Let's open the blackbox.
+We will build now a neural network from scratch that learns the XOR function.
-The election of this non-linear function is by no means random chance.
+The choice of this non-linear function is by no means random chance.
 Without backpropagation it would be hard to learn to separate classes with a straight line.
-To illustrate this, note how a sinle straight line cannot separate Os and 1s in this function.
+To illustrate this, note below how a straight line cannot separate 0s and 1s for the outputs of the XOR function.
- This is an important type of problems that we find in real life.
+ Real life problems are also non-linearly separable.

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/nonlinear_xor.png "Logo Title Text 1")

 The topology of the network is simple:
 - Input X is a two dimensional vector
+- Weights W1 is a 2x3 matrix with randonmly initialized values
 - Hidden layer h1 consists of three neurons and
+- Weights W2 is a 3x2 matrix with randonmly initialized values
 - Output layer h2 consists of two neurons since the XOR function returns either 0 (y1=[0,1]) or 1 (y1 = [1,0])

 More visually:
 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview2.png "Logo Title Text 1")

-Let's now find values for the network's trainable parameters.
-In our simple example these are weights, but be aware that current research is exploring more type of parameters to be optimized.
-For example stable distributions, residual, learning rates, etc.
+Let's now train the model.
+In our simple example the trainable parameters are weights, but be aware that current research is exploring more types of parameters to be optimized.
+For example regularized distributions, topologies, residual, learning rates, etc.

-The method to update the weights towards a direction (gradient) that minimizes a predefined error metric (a.k.a. loss function) given a batch of observations is named backpropagation.
-The backpropagation algorithm has been repeatedly rediscovered and is a special case of a more general technique called [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) in reverse accumulation mode.
+Backpropagation is a method to update the weights towards the direction (gradient) that minimizes a predefined error metric known as Loss function given a batch of labeled observations.
+This algorithm has been repeatedly rediscovered and is a special case of a more general technique called
+[automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) in reverse accumulation mode.

 ### Network Initialization